codetracker-learning/INDIVIDUAL-PROJECT-sorting-hat/README.md

 # Sorting Hat

 ## Goals
-The goal of this project is to test your knowledge and to have a FUN time stretching yourself on your FIRST independent application that will become a part of your repo.
+The goal of this project is to test your knowledge and to have a FUN time stretching yourself on your FIRST independent application that will become a part of your portfolio.

 READ THROUGH ALL OF THE INFORMATION BELOW before planning how you will tackle the project.